CO5: African Wild Dog Behaviour

 Unit 3 looks at the hunting behaviour and methods of the wild dog.
 Long considered by many people as a brutal style of hunting, research has shown the adaptability of co-operative hunting, the prey preferences of the wild dog, as well the communication systems used in co-operative hunting.

-The student will go ‘behind the scenes’ of wild dog research and gain an understanding of how to plan a study of wild dogs.
-We will examine current methods of monitoring wild dogs with examples of surveying and assessing the distribution of wild dogs.
+The student will go behind the scenes of wild dog research and gain an understanding of how to plan a study of wild dogs.
+We will examine current methods of monitoring wild dogs with examples of surveying and assessing their distribution.
 There are limiting factors on the numbers of wild dogs in terms of distribution, ecology and predation and that is why it is important to track and monitor them.
 We will explore the current technology available for tracking them as well as monitoring disease within a pack of wild dogs.

 This final unit goes into finer detail and looks at the life of one wild dog pack and a ten-year research study conducted on them.
 The students will be able to explain in detail the essential aspects of a management programme as well as the key factors for consideration when planning a metapopulation and wild dog conservation policies.